 5. Your Hunger Hormones Are Suppressed

 Ghrelin is a hormone that signals to your brain that you’re hungry.
 It also stimulates appetite, increases food intake, and promotes fat storage (10).
-Research has shown that long bouts of exercise can suppress ghrelin levels (11).
+Research has shown that long bouts of exercise can either increase or suppress ghrelin levels (11).

 Peptide YY (PYY) is another hormone that’s involved in hunger and fullness.
-PYY is released after eating, and it signals to your brain that you’re full (i).
+PYY is released after eating, and it signals to your brain that you’re full.
 Exercise can increase PYY levels, leading to the feeling of being full (8).

 If you’re not hungry after working out, it could be because your ghrelin levels are suppressed or your PYY levels are increased.
 This is usually only a temporary effect, and your hunger will return soon enough.